kragen/waterken-server/waterken/README.txt

 Windows
 -------

-1. build the server using your IDE
+1. cd genkey
-2. cd remote
+2. build the server using: buildAll.bat
-3. build the command JAR files using: jars.bat
+3. cd ..
 4. launch the server by double clicking on serve.jar
 5. in your browser, visit <http://localhost:8080/>